How Long Does It Take To Run a Mile? + Tips To Improve Your Time

 What Is the Average Mile Time?

-Once you decide you want to start running, a common question becomes, “How long does it take to run a mile?”
+As a certified running coach and personal trainer, a common question beginners ask me is: “How long does it take to run a mile?”

-Knowing the average time it takes to run a mile can help you budget your workout time within your schedule and set reasonable goals as you build your fitness.
+Knowing the average time it takes to run a mile can help you budget your workout time within your schedule and set reasonable goals as you build your fitness and gain more running experience.

 Although we will discuss the average time to run a mile, it should come as no surprise that the amount of time it will take you to run a mile will depend entirely on the speed at which you are running or the pace that you are maintaining over the duration of the run.